 Best chemical-free casserole dish

-• Pros: PFA, PFOA, lead and cadmium free casserole dish
+• PFA, PFOA, lead and cadmium-free

-• Cons: pricey
+Cons:

 If chemical-free cooking is a deciding factor for you, the GreenPan Featherweight is a high performing, non-toxic alternative to a traditional non-stick casserole pot.
+This is a large dish, and the 5.3-litre capacity can comfortably feed eight hungry mouths in one go.
+You can sear 12 chicken breasts at a time without fear of them sticking.

 As the name suggests, it’s lightweight.
 Despite its size and traditional dark cast-iron design, it weighs less than a normal frying pan when empty – so, no problems lifting when it’s full.

 Two custom silicone covers slip snugly onto the dish’s handles, although if you’re sliding the pan between two oven trays, we’d recommend using oven gloves for added hand and wrist protection from any hot metal.
+We were also impressed with the snug fit of the casserole dish’s lid, which wouldn't slide off even if knocked or jolted in busy kitchens.

-A drawback could be the dish’s price.
-At over £100, you don’t get the ‘lifetime durability’ of a cast-iron pot.
+A drawback could be the price.
+At over £100, you don’t get the 'lifetime durability' of a cast-iron pot.
 But taking into account its non-toxic properties, the GreenPan is a great performing casserole dish.

-Casserole recipes for two
+Casserole dish recipes

 Top tip: You can make a batch of something in a casserole dish and portion it out for the freezer.
 Slow cooks and braises are often sometimes a little more time-consuming, so making 4-6 portions can future-proof your freezer.
 Sometimes you just want something for two – here are some of our favourite recipes for two that you can make in a casserole.